- BEATRIZ SANTIAGO MUÑOZ with Rin Johnson

 With S-281913, Oppenheimer, not unlike some key artists to have employed Institutional Critique in the past, attempts to move the attention of PAMM visitors away from the skeletal or essential pillars of the museum’s architecture, and instead highlights its underbelly of miniscule, often invisible inner-workings.
 For Oppenheimer, their invisibility and the lack of attention paid to them on a daily basis is key.
 In a text-based outline for the project, she breaks down her focus on the complex ballet of mechanics that are constantly at work within such a structure, bringing together thresholds (doors, hinges, windows, latches, and locks) and shifts (elevators, revolving doors, escalators, air conditioners, light dimmers, boilers, and generators).
 All of these very small pieces make up the whole of the puzzle that manifests itself into an enclosed space within which we interact with objects, programs, and various forms of stimuli in general.
 These miniscule facets thus begin the cranking process of the whole system that allows for the movement of people, air, water, waste, and electricity, all of which are intricately mediated by timers, triggers, sensors, and logistics.

 In Oppenheimer’s text, the minute particles that allow all of these elements to synchronize with one another are understood as “The Array.”
 When discussing S-281913, Oppenheimer expands upon her conception of the social role of a building and therefore of The Array, stating, “I am interested in how the programmatic agenda of museums is intertwined with the political requirements of a city. . . .
-In this context, architecture offers institutions a branding opportunity.
+In this context that you can see this post, architecture offers institutions a branding opportunity.
 The branding of the building seems to emphasize the significance of the architecture and the architect, while flattening the building both conceptually and spatially.
 My work aims to counteract the tendency towards spatial flattening and sameness.”

 Courtney Malick is a writer and curator based between Los Angeles and San Francisco.
 A founding member of DIS Magazine, she also contributes to art publications such as Artforum, Art in America, Art Papers, Flash Art and SFAQ.